Code Samples

 {3}

-You may add or delete one or more elements into or from a set:
+You may add or delete one or more elements:

 > insert 4, 5 into A;